 - Use a butter knife to cover each fish with the desired colour icing.
 Use the icing to assist stick the tail onto the fish.
 Use a hot knife (sit a knife in a cup of hot water for a few seconds, remove from the cup and thoroughly dry it), to smooth over your icing.

 - Once your cakes are iced, decorate with chocolate buttons.
 Start from the tail and work back towards the head, slightly overlapping the chocolate buttons to form scales.
 Add a few chocolate buttons for fins top and bottom.
 Also, add a chocolate button eye.

 - If using choc chips: Melt a few choc chips in the microwave and reserve a few as they are.
 Use a skewer dipped in the melted choc chips to ‘paint’ on a mouth and use a small amount of melted chocolate on the back of a choc chip to ‘glue’ a choc chip onto the chocolate button for an eye.

-I let mine set in the fridge for 10mins before carefully sliding a spatular underneath and transfering to a serving plate.
-You could of course get creative and add some bubbles, seaweed, starfish or waves to your background.
+I let mine set in the fridge for 10mins before carefully sliding a spatula underneath and transferring to a serving plate.
+You could, of course, get creative and add some bubbles, seaweed, starfish or waves to your background.